|(DECEMBER 19, 2012) USDA ANNOUNCES PRE-APPLICATION TIMEFRAMES FOR MULTI-FAMILY HOUSING REVITALIZATION DEMONSTRATION PROGRAM|

 Hard copy pre-applications can be mailed to the attention of Sherry Engel or Tiffany Tietz, at email@example.com or firstname.lastname@example.org, at (715) 345–7677; or (616) 942–4111, extension 126, Finance and Loan Analyst, Multi-Family Housing Preservation and Direct Loan Division, STOP 0782 (Room 263–S), U.S. Department of Agriculture, Rural Housing Service, 1400 Independence Avenue SW., Washington, DC 20250–0781.
 (Please note this telephone number is not a toll free number.)

-For information on Rural Development loans and grants to other rural businesses and individuals, visit Rural Development’s new interactive web map featuring program funding and success stories for fiscal years 2009-2011.
+For more information in Nebraska contact Linda Anders at 402-437-5734 or email@example.com.
+Visit http://www.rurdev.usda.gov/NEHome.html.
+For additional information on RD projects, please visit Rural Development’s new interactive web map featuring program funding and success stories for fiscal years 2009-2012.
 The data can be found at: http://www.rurdev.usda.gov/RDSuccessStories.html.

 President Obama’s plan for rural America has brought about historic investment and resulted in stronger rural communities.
 Under the President’s leadership, these investments in housing, community facilities, businesses and infrastructure have empowered rural America to continue leading the way – strengthening America’s economy, small towns and rural communities.
 USDA’s investments in rural communities support the rural way of life that stands as the backbone of our American values.
 President Obama and Agriculture Secretary Tom Vilsack are committed to a smarter use of Federal resources to foster sustainable economic prosperity and ensure the government is a strong partner for businesses, entrepreneurs and working families in rural communities.